 2. Upgrade Your Nut Dish

-Nuts are a great choice to offer for snacking since they're filling, tasty, and excellent for metabolic and cardiovascular health.
-To pack more superfoods into your mix, spice it up with a delectable combination of Superfood+ Nuts like the seriously addicting Maca Maple Cashews, surprisingly spicy Turmeric Tamari Almonds, enjoyably sweet Cacao Hemp Almonds and even just plain Cashew Nuts.
-You can even mix in some dried berries for added flavor and texture like Goji Berries, Mulberries or Goldenberries.
+Nuts are a great choice to offer for snacking since they're filling, tasty and excellent for metabolic and cardiovascular health.
+To pack more superfoods into your mix, spice it up with a delectable combination of almonds, cashews and pecans, along with some dried berries like goji berries, dried white mulberries or goldenberries for added flavor and texture.
 These beneficial munchies are sure to be a huge hit with your guests.